 You may notice some initial errors appearing in the Console and Problems views, if you have them open.
 These notifications are benign and will clear when the configuration project has been built.

-Once started, a foreground progress dialog will appear as illustrated in Figure 3.15, “Build Project Progress”.
+Once started, the build progress may be tracked as illustrated in Figure 3.13, “Build Progress”.
 Wait a while for the build to complete; if the configuration build was still running, Eclipse schedules the application project build to happen next.

 Your application project has now built.
 Browsing it in the Project Explorer view you will notice the source directory, Debug (containing builds in the Eclipse "Debug" build mode, which is the default) and autogenerated lists of Binaries and Includes.
 You can also browse the configuration project's build and install directories, the configuration file